 As you might know from previous posts, I have a strong family history of heart disease.
 While my own health has remained good with no indication of heart problems, I know that my best defense against a future of heart disease is being proactive now.
 In addition to screenings your own doctor may recommend, exercise and a heart-healthy diet are essential to doing my best to defend myself against heart disease.
-I’m already reducing my salt intake and eating more tomatoes, and now I’m learning all about how concord grapes may help improve our cardiovascular health.
+I’m already reducing my salt intake, eating more tomatoes, trying some new gluteus maximus exercises, and learning all about how concord grapes may help improve our cardiovascular health.
 While I knew that grapes were a heart-healthy fruit, I had no idea about all the research that’s being done to explore the following cardiovascular conditions:

 - Concord grapes may help support flexible arteries for healthy blood flow.

 - Concord grapes may help promote healthy, clear arteries.

 - Concord grapes have been shown to have an anti-clotting effect similar to red wine.

 - Concord grapes may play a role in healthy blood pressure.

 While I’m not a doctor, I do know that I’m a healthy person, and it makes me so happy to think that consuming grape juice may play a role in improving my overall heart health!

 Like I’ve said before, my family history is marked by heart disease in many places.
 Welch’s is helping me track it with the Welch’s Family Vine Tool.
 After all the information is filled in, I’m also able to share that information with my brother, sister and other family members to show our history and what it might mean to us.